AndyBitz/copy-from-bash/README.md

-Tool is now depracted, since windows allows to use _.exe_ files in bash. `/mnt/c/Windows/System32\clip.exe` should be used instead.
+This tool is now depracted, since windows allows to use _.exe_ files in bash. `/mnt/c/Windows/System32/clip.exe` should be used instead.

 # copy-from-bash